notnotpsych0/notnotpsych0.github.io/README.md

 - Designing, building, and operating large-scale systems.
 - Observability.
-- Analyzing and troubleshooting systems.
+- Incident management and response.
+- Chaos Engineering.
-- Linux/Unix/BSD internals.
+- Open Source.

 Also, I'm especially interested in Site Reliability Engineering (a specific implementation of DevOps) and it's principles.